1960 Philadelphia City Council special election: Background

 Samuel Rose had represented West Philadelphia's 4th district since its creation under the new City Charter of 1951.
 After suffering a heart attack in 1959, his health declined and he died on January 31, 1960, at the age of 48.
 The district was viewed as a solid seat for the Democrats; Rose had won re-election in 1959 with 73% of the vote.

 Michael J. Towey died on September 29, 1960, also of a heart attack.
 Towey had represented the 6th district, which covered Kensington, Port Richmond, and Frankford, also since 1951.
 He had won convincingly in his most recent election, carrying 60% of the vote over his Republican opponent.

 Candidate selection

 Instead of a primary, the nominees were selected by the ward leaders of the wards that made up the councilmanic districts.
 In the 4th, Democratic ward leaders selected George X. Schwartz, an attorney who had represented part of the district in the Pennsylvania House of Representatives for three terms.
 Republicans nominated Leonard G. Carr, the pastor of Vine Memorial Baptist Church and a civil rights advocate.

-After Towey's death, Council President James H.J.
-Tate ordered a special election to be held the same day, just over a month later.
+After Towey's death, Council President James Tate ordered a special election to be held the same day, just over a month later.
 As in the 4th, candidates were chosen by the ward leaders.
-Democrats selected William A. Dwyer, Jr., a lawyer and the leader of the 23rd Ward, over several challengers.
+Democrats selected William A. Dwyer Jr., a lawyer and the leader of the 23rd Ward, over several challengers.
 Republicans selected Joseph T. Murphy, also an attorney.